Time: 10:30 - 16:30

 Are there any other costs?
 Is there anything I need to bring?

 Please bring your own viola, pencil and eraser, and a notebook.
 If you have a particular piece of music on which you would like advice, please bring that as well.
-All other musical materials will be supplied by the tutor.
+All other musical materials will be supplied in advance by the tutor via Google Classroom.

 If you are a violin player interested in exploring how to play viola as well, and do not have your own viola, City Lit has two violas which can be used in class.
 Please contact the Music Department at least a week in advance to book an instrument.